Honazhu/England-Wales-Migration-Amenity-Study-GISDatabase/README.md

 **Note:** Modern amenities originally derived from shapefiles have been processed to ensure continuous spatial features from previously disconnected points.

 ---

-## How to Cite
+## 📚 How to Cite

-Temporary citation format (until manuscript publication of my paper on amenities and net migration):

-> [Hona Zhu] (2025).
-England and Wales Amenity GIS Database (Version 2023).
-GitHub repository.
-URL: [https://github.com/Honazhu/England-Wales-Amenity-GIS-Database].
-*Citation format will be updated upon manuscript acceptance for my academic publication.*
+If you use this dataset in your research, please cite the following preprint:

+> Zhu, Hona (2025). *Railway, Amenities, and Internal Migration: A Spatial Econometric Analysis in England and Wales*.
+SSRN. [https://doi.org/10.2139/ssrn.5354053](https://doi.org/10.2139/ssrn.5354053)

 ---